CodeForPhilly/decentralized-data/tutorials/versioning-data/lessons/find-a-dataset.md

 ---
 layout: lesson
-title: Find a Dataset on Github
+title: Find a Dataset on Github and Clone it
 category: versioning-data
 tags:
 ---